kevintrankt/csvreader/README.md

 # csvreader
-Angular web application to view CSV data on a multiseries line chart.
+Angular 6 web application to view data from a CSV file on a multiseries line chart using Chart.js.

 [Demo](http://kevintrankt.com/csv/)